lqb2/blog/codex-vitae.md

 - eat. drink water. sleep. these things are surprising hard to do while grieving. get support on them.
 - learning to grieve small things prepares us and teaches us how to grieve big things.
+- definitions
+	+ grief is what living beings experience when what or whom they love dies or disappears — martín prechtel, the smell of rain on dust
+	+ grief is praise of those we have lost. — martín prechtel, the smell of rain on dust
+	+ "Grief is like the ocean; it comes on waves ebbing and flowing.
+Sometimes the water is calm, and sometimes it is overwhelming.
+All we can do is learn to swim.” — Vicki Harrison
+	+ grief is love looking for a home — susan david, phd

 # habits